lusant55/GPS-neo-6m-and-Openlog/README.eng.md

   <img src="fotos/gps with usb and rxtx.jpg" alt="Minha imagem" width="320" />
 </p>

-This latest model has two RX/TX and USB interfaces available.
-It is possible to use them simultaneously : the USB interface connected to a PC with the u-center software, https://www.u-blox.com/en/product/u-center , and the RX/TX pins connected to an MCU.
+This latest model has two interfaces available, RX/TX and USB .
+It is possible to use them **simultaneously**, the USB interface connected to a PC with the u-center software, https://www.u-blox.com/en/product/u-center , and the RX/TX pins connected to an MCU.

 ## Software

-By connecting the GPS's TX pin to the datalogger's RX pin and selecting Rotate Mode, it records everything you send to it.
+By connecting the GPS's TX pin to the datalogger's RX pin and selecting Mode Rotate, it records everything you send to it.
 However, NMEA frames are not easy for humans to read, nor is recording them simple to use without a time reference.

 The Neo-6m sends out frames every second, the content of which depends on its current synchronization state.